Marcusthatboi/WebDevG9/README.md

 TechStore - E-Commerce Application
 TechStore is a full-stack e-commerce application that offers tech products such as hardware, software, bundles, services, and accessories.

+To Run the Program:
+npm run install-all
+npm run seed
+npm run dev
+The server will start on port 5000, and the client will run on port 3000.

 Features
 User Authentication: Register, login, and logout functionality Product Browsing: View all products with category filtering